thomas-touhey/cahute/docs/headers/cahute/link.rst

     :param flags: The flags to set to the serial link.
     :param name: The name or path of the serial link to open.
-    :param speed: The speed (in bauds) to open the serial link with, or ``0`` to select the default serial speed.
+    :param speed: The speed (in bauds) to open the serial link with, or ``0`` to select the default serial speed for the protocol and CASIOLINK variant.
     :return: The error, or 0 if the operation was successful.

 .. c:function:: int cahute_open_usb_link(cahute_link **linkp, \